DSpace/RestContract/profiles.md

 * 401 Unauthorized - if you are not authenticated
 * 403 Forbidden - if you are not logged in with sufficient permissions
 * 404 Not found - if a profile for the specified eperson does not exist
-* 422 Unprocessable entity - if the provided path or value is not valid

 ## Delete a profile
 **DELETE /api/eperson/profiles/<:eperson-uuid>**